nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: No, GuestBook currently only supports the use of `guestbook.json` as the name of the saved data file.

 **Q**: Why are there no guests in my GuestBook?<br>
-**A**: If you didn't enter the `clear` command, it is likely that your `guestbook.json` file is corrupted, causing Guest Book to reset it to prevent any malicious files from being used.
+**A**: If you didn't enter the `clear` command, it is likely that your `guestbook.json` file is corrupted, causing GuestBook to reset it to prevent any malicious files from being used.

 --------------------------------------------------------------------------------------------------------------------